Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 1*** :

-Your first challenge is to print "hello world" on the terminal in a single command.
+<kbd>Your first challenge is to print "hello world" on the terminal in a single command.</kbd>

 <details>
   <summary> <b>View Solution </b></summary>